smskiles/asd_processing/README.md

 ASD raw DN in the VNIR (350 to 1000 nm) scales linearly with integration time.
 The SWIR uses gain and offset instead and does not respond to it.
-So when a reference and target were collected at different integration times, the VNIR of the ratio is wrong by exactly that factor and the SWIR is not.
+So when a reference and target were collected at different integration times, the VNIR of the ratio is wrong by that factor and the SWIR is not.
 The correction is applied below the first splice only, and only to raw DN files.

 The linearity is worth checking on your own instrument rather than assuming: point the foreoptic at